kait-mar/Inception/reminders.md

+# keep this notes in mind , and keep verifyin' that everything's respected

 - How Docker and docker-compose work
 - !!!!!!!!!!The difference between a Docker image used with docker-compose and without docker-compose
 - The beneﬁt of Docker compared to VMs
-- The pertinence of the directory structure required for this project
+- The pertinence of the required directory structure
 - a simple explanation of docker-network.
 -The SSL/TLS certiﬁcate doesn't have to be recognized.
 - A self-signed certiﬁcate warning may appear.
 !!!!!!!!!!! ps you shouldn't see the WordPress Installation page !!!!!!!!!!!!!!
-!!!!!!!check the privileges of the root vs normal user and what's the difference between them ** add the login.42.fr to hosts
+!!!!!!!check the privileges of the root vs normal user and what's the difference between them ** add your domain kait-mar.42.fr to point on localhost
 *** the containers were built by tail-f ?
 *** add the paths for volumes
 ***wordpress {
     -Ensure that you can add a comment using the available WordPress user.
     -Sign in with the administrator account to access the Administration dashboard.
-How ?? sign in ? wp-admin.the account registred in instalation is the administartion account ?
     -From the Administration dashboard, edit a page.
 Verify on the website that the page has been updated.
 }
 *****mariadb {